 Paying it forward.
 Good juju.
 Positive karma.
 No matter what you want to call it, I believe in putting it out there, because you ultimately get back from the cosmos what you put into it.

-Tilly and Gibbs get the very same lessons from ArtooDad2 and I now in the hopes that as they get older, having empathy for those around them will become second nature.
+My two get those same lessons from Jeff and I now in the hopes that as they get older, having empathy for those around them will become second nature.
 That their first reaction will always be a positive one.

-I was rushing to meet a girlfriend for some moms-night-out time last night.
-As I power-walked out of the parking garage, I noticed a small group trudging along in front of me – an attractive 20-something year old woman, two men with severe Down’s Syndrome, and one middle-aged gent with a walker and obvious mental and motor control disabilities.
+I was late meeting a girlfriend for a moms-night-out event last night.
+As I rushed down the street, I noticed a small group trudging along in front of me – a young woman, two men with severe Down’s Syndrome, and one middle-aged man with a walker and obvious mental and motor control disabilities.

-The man with the walker seemingly managed to catch that walker in every dip and drop in the sidewalk, and pitched precariously from side to side as he made his way through the crowd of people enjoying a night out on the town.
-The young woman was doing her best to keep the group together, but honestly, I was surprised that she didn’t have additional support along with her.
+The man with the walker managed to catch that walker in every crack in the sidewalk, pitching precariously from side to side as he made his way through the crowd of people enjoying a night out on the town.
+The young woman was doing her best to keep the group together, but honestly, I was surprised she didn’t have additional support along with her.

-I powered along, checking my watch, and when I was literally right behind them, the man with the walker suddenly and violently pitched forward, falling Superman-style onto the sidewalk as the walker went flying into the street.
+I powered along, checking my watch, and when I was right behind them, the man with the walker suddenly and violently fell forward, falling spread-eagled onto the sidewalk as the walker went flying into the street.

-Folks quickly side-stepped the fallen man, looking on curiously.
+Passersby quickly side-stepped the fallen man, looking on curiously but silently.
 Without even thinking about it, I jogged over to two disabled men and led them to a store front so they could wait there, then quickly went back to the woman and the fallen man.
-The poor thing couldn’t get up, and as she and I did our best to hook him under the arms and hoist him to a kneeling position, I noticed several sturdy-looking men and women, and a few groups of college students walking by.
-Not one person offered to assist us.
+The poor thing couldn’t get up, and as she and I did our best to hook him under the arms and hoist him to a kneeling position, I noticed several sturdy-looking men and women, and a few groups of college students watching us.
+Not one person offered to help.

-A little girl about Gibbs’ age and her mother were getting out of a car next to us, and as they got out of the car, little girl asked her mom what was happening and if they should help.
+A little girl about my son’s age and her mother pulling into a parallel parking spot right near us, and as they got out of the car, little girl asked her mom what was happening and if they should help.
 The mom told her to look away and not get near us.

 10 Best Cartoon Role Models: Animated characters your kids can look up to